 Employees can view resources from the Rhode Island Department of Labor and Training here.

 What actions are being taken to help small businesses?

 In response to the impacts of COVID-19 on the Providence small business community, the Providence Business Loan Fund has announced temporary modifications to the Fund to provide access to capital for eligible small businesses and immediate relief for existing borrowers.
-We want to hear your feedback so we can improve supports for our small business in the City.
-Please fill out this quick survey and let us know how we can better support you and your business during this time.
+More resources are available here.

 How does this affect my restaurant, night club, or bar?